 Announcing Southeast Asia as the Australia now focus region for 2019.

 Foreign Minister Bishop announced Southeast Asia as the 2019 Australia now focus region on 17 March 2018 during the ASEAN Summit.

 The program will celebrate the strength and diversity of Australia's connections to ASEAN through the themes of youth dialogue, exchange and girls' empowerment.

 Australia now Japan 2018

-In the lead up to the Rugby World Cup 2019 and the Tokyo 2020 Olympics and Paralympics, the Australia now festival will bring together these unique cultures and provides a platform to promote Australia’s finest artists, innovators and thinkers on a vibrant international stage.
+In the lead up to the Rugby World Cup 2019 and the Tokyo 2020 Olympics and Paralympics, Australia now Japan brings together our unique cultures and provides a platform to promote Australia's finest innovators, artists, thinkers and entrepreneurs on a vibrant international stage.

 Australia now Brazil 2016

 Australia now 2016 was the most important cultural initiative Australia has held in South America.
 Strategically staged from April to June 2016, in the lead up to the Rio de Janeiro Olympics and Paralympics, Australia now was a major cultural festival with multiple events across 11 cities.
 In all, 120 Australian artists participated in Brazil.
 Over 300,000 Brazilians experienced more than 100 events.

 The program reached a wide cross-section of Brazil and broadened perceptions about Australia.
 Presenting Australia as innovative, open, multi-cultural and creative was a key goal.
 Australia now 2016 delivered an impressive and eclectic package of Aboriginal and Torres Strait Islander dance and ceremony, music, theatre, visual arts, contemporary dance, circus, photography, cinema, sport, gastronomy and interactive masterclasses, workshops and community projects.
 View the program: http://australianow2016.com/en/